rahul-mnz/squid-k8s/README.md

-# Ansible Script For Squid and HAProxy Setup
+# Ansible Script For Squid Setup

-## Steps to Run Squid Automation Script
+##  To Run Squid Ansible Script
 <ol>
     <li> Update the list of servers in myhosts file under Squid group.</li>
     <li> Check the ansible.cfg and update the remote_user.</li>